lisabronwyn/blushing-hawk-gitbook/resources-we-used.md

 We encountered some pauses where we needed to supplement our existing knowledge.
 Here are the resources that we used to complete our project in a timely manner.

+Please note that there were many issues involving configuration in getting GitBooks to work with GitHub.
+There were many permissions issues, branch issues, and more.
+TheLady and I agreed that if you're lookign

 [GitBook API Reference](https://www.gitbook.com/book/gitbookio/api-guide/details)

 [GitBook Documentation](https://github.com/GitbookIO/gitbook)